 Shorten Your Path to a College Degree

 Are you fluent in Spanish?
-The College Level Examination Program (CLEP) offers you the opportunity to earn up to 12 college credits by passing the CLEP Spanish Language exam, saving time and money as you work towards your college degree.
+The College Level Examination Program (CLEP) offers you the opportunity to earn 3 or more college credits by passing the CLEP Spanish Language exam, saving time and money as you work towards your college degree.
 There are 2,900 colleges that will grant credit for a successful score on CLEP Spanish Language.
 Find out if your college grants credit for CLEP.

 Description of the Examination

 The Spanish Language examination is designed to measure knowledge and ability equivalent to that of students who have completed two to four semesters of college Spanish language study.
 The exam focuses on skills typically achieved from the end of the first year through the second year of college study; material taught during both years is incorporated into a single exam.

 The examination contains approximately 120 questions to be answered in approximately 90 minutes.
 Some of these are pretest questions that will not be scored.
 There are three separately timed sections.
 The three sections are weighted so that each question contributes equally to the total score.
 Any time candidates spend on tutorials or providing personal information is in addition to the actual testing time.